vasilynes/LOBM/README.md

 For details on parameters, see `src/training/xgboost/params.yaml`.
 #### KAN
 The network uses an efficient [implementation](https://github.com/Blealtan/efficient-kan) of KAN with L1 weight regularization and no pruning.
-The network is trained for 20 epochs with early stopping on the same LOB feature set (but shuffled) to predict the residual error of the XGBRegressor.
+The network is trained for 20 epochs with early stopping on the same LOB feature set to predict the residual error of the XGBRegressor.
+Since KAN is a feed-forward model, the batches are shuffled, but the global chronological train -> val -> split order is preserved.
 The resulting dimensions are $92 \rightarrow 6 \rightarrow 1$.
 ### Results
+Directional accuracy (DA) for subsequent models is calculated as `sign(predictions) == sign(target)`.

-The resulting directional accuracy of CNN-GRU model is 61.00%.
+The resulting 2-class (up/down) DA of CNN-GRU model is 61.00%.

 After training XGBRegressor with three different objectives:
 * L1
 * L2
 * pseudo-Huber

-directional accuracy (DA) was calculated as `sign(predictions) == sign(target)`.
-Corresponding 2-class (up/down) DAs are 56.60%, 50.77% and 65.85%.
+corresponding 2-class (up/down) DAs are 56.60%, 50.77% and 65.85%.

 Corresponding 3-class (up/flat/down) DAs are 43.75%, 37.64% and 48.82%.

-This demonstrates, that the model was able to learn the signal of active market successfully.
+This demonstrates that the model was able to learn the signal of active market successfully.
 However, to predict flat movements, some $\epsilon$-thresholding on predictions is required:
 `-ϵ < pred < ϵ => flat`.

 L2 loss quadratically penalizes outliers, so it was pre-emptively stopped and the model gained no accuracy.
 Pseudo-Huber loss is linear on outliers and quadratic on inliers, so it allows the model to learn "fat tails" and gain DA.
-On the other hand, L1-model is theoretically guaranteed to be more robust, since it approximates the conditional median of the target, but it is closer to random guessing, than pseudo-Huber.
+On the other hand, L1-model is theoretically guaranteed to be more robust, since it approximates the conditional median of the target, but it is closer to random guessing than pseudo-Huber.

 KANs with L2 loss were fit to errors of all three models, leading to improvements:
 * XGB with L1: 56.60% -> 66.28% (2-class DA)